jiaeyan/Machine-Learning-Plate/expectation_maximization/em.md

 Note $a, b, c$ here are unkown parameters from $\theta$, the target that we are going to compute in the task.

-So now we get the $Q$ function as:
+So now we get the true $Q$ function for 3-coin problem as:

 $$\begin{aligned}
 Q(\theta, \theta^{(i)}) &= \sum_{j=0}^n\sum_{z \in Z} P(z|y_j, \theta^{(i)}) log P(y_j, z|\theta) \\